roncampbell/IRE2017/Introduction to R.md

 This produces a histogram, similar to a column or bar chart, showing the distribution of values of AMI scores.

-Let's import our second file, PaymentAndValue.csv; this lists average Medicare payments to Arizona hospitals for selected types of medical care.
-We want to see if there's a relationship between heart attack-related payment rates and mortality scores.
-To do that we'll have to tweak the payment table and then merge it with AZ_AMI.
+Let's import our second file, HospitalAcquiredConditions.csv; this scores how well or poorly hospitals deal with certain bugs such as MRSA that exist almost exclusively inside healthcare facilities.
+If their scores exceed 6.75, hospitals are docked a percentage of their annual Medicare payments.
+We want to see if there's a relationship between Arizona hospitals' scores for controlling these conditions or infections (HACs or HAIs) and their 30-day heart attack mortality scores.
+To do that we'll import the HAC table and merge it with AZ_AMI.

-> AZ_payment <- read.csv("./PaymentAndValue.csv", header=TRUE, colClasses=c(rep("character",17)))
+> AZ_infections <- read.csv("./HospitalAcquiredConditions.csv", header=TRUE, colClasses=c(rep("character",16)))

+> View(AZ_conditions)

+We need to convert a few of the columns from string to numeric.
+By now this is easy.

-> View(AZ_payment)
+> AZ_infections$Domain1_Score <- as.numeric(AZ_infections$Domain1_Score)

-There's something odd about the Payment column - not just the many rows with a "Not Available" label, but the payments are formatted with $-signs and commas.
-If you try to change this column to a number using the as.numeric() method I showed you earlier, you will get nothing but NA's.
-(Trust me, I tested this.)
-The reason is that R treats the $-sign and everything that follows it as a character string.
-So we have to use a little magic to extract the $-sign and the comma, converting what's left to a number.

-> AZ_payment$Payment <- as.numeric(gsub("[\\$,]", "", AZ_payment$Payment))
+> AZ_infections$Domain2_Score <- as.numeric(AZ_infections$Domain2_Score)
 Warning message:
 NAs introduced by coercion

-This is a bit of wizardry known as a "regular expression".
-The "gsub" is a global substitution; it says to look everywhere in the column Payment for a $-sign and a comma ($,) and to replace them with nothing ("").
-Once we have done that, working from inside the parentheses to outside, we convert the column to numeric.

-Now we can make a data frame of payments for heart attacks (AMI's).

-> AMI_Pay <- subset(AZ_payment, PaymentMeasureID=="PAYM_30_AMI" & Footnote=="")
+> AZ_infections$Total_HAC_Score <- as.numeric(AZ_infections$Total_HAC_Score)

-Next we combine AZ_AMI and AMI_Pay.
+Next we combine AZ_AMI and AMI_infections.
 The two data frames have several fields in common, but the most fool-proof way to merge them is by using the ProviderID.
 People can always misspell or abbreviate a hospital name or address; not much chance of that happening with a six-digit ID number.

-> AMI_Pay_Deaths <- merge(AZ_AMI, AMI_Pay, by="ProviderID")
+> AMI_AMI_infect <- merge(AZ_AMI, AMI_infections, by="ProviderID")

 The syntax is simple: We assign a name for the new data frame, use the  command merge(), followed by the two data frames that we are merging, the key word "by=" and then the column on which we are merging.
 That's it.
 The one down side is that we get all the columns in both tables with lots of redundancies.

-We want to know if hospitals with the lowest mortality scores get paid more than lower-performing hospitals.
+We want to know if low heart-attack mortality and low HAC scores go together.
 There are several ways to answer that question.
 But if the answer is obvious, there's an easy way to **see** it.
 It's called a scatter plot, an arrangement of dots on a horizontal-vertical plane.
 All we have to do is plot, say, mortality scores on one axis and payments on the other axis and see if the dots form a pattern.

-> plot(AMI_Pay_Deaths$Score, AMI_Pay_Deaths$Payment)
+> plot(AZ_AMI_infect$Score, AZ_AMI_infect$Total_HAC_Score)

 (https://github.com/roncampbell/IRE2017/blob/images/Pay_deaths_score.png)